couriersud/msigd/README.md

 #### 6.2.1.
 Quick charge

-The quick charge setting is not supported.
+Changing the quick charge setting is not supported.
 We were not able to identify how to enable or disable quick charge programmatically.
+The status however can be queried.

 ## 7. Examples